Unsupervised Layered Image Decomposition into Object Prototypes: Approach

 \paragraph{Training details.} Two elements of our training strategy are crucial to the success of learning.
 First, following~\cite{monnierDeepTransformationInvariantClustering2020} we adopt a curriculum learning of the transformations, starting by the simplest ones.
-Second, inspired by Tieleman~\cite{tielemanOptimizingNeuralNetworks2014} and SCAE~\cite{kosiorekStackedCapsuleAutoencoders2019}, we inject uniform noise in the masks in such a way that masks are encouraged to be binary.
+Second, inspired by Tieleman~\cite{tielemanOptimizingNeuralNetworks2014} and SCAE~\cite{kosiorekStackedCapsuleAutoencoders2019}, we inject uniform noise in the masks in such a way that masks are encouraged to be binary (see supplementary for details).
 This allows us to resolve the ambiguity that would otherwise exist between the color and alpha channels and obtain clear masks.
-See Appendix~\ref{sec:app_details} for additional details.
-A full open source implementation and data are available on our \href{https://imagine.enpc.fr/~monniert/DTI-Sprites}{webpage}.
+We provide additional details about networks' architecture, computational cost, transformations used and implementation in the supplementary material.